pypi/warehouse/docs/dev/development/attestation-internals.rst

-In this case, we can see that the certificate binds a public key to an identity (``https://github.com/trailofbits/pypi-attestation-models/.github/workflows/release.yml@refs/tags/v0.0.4a2``), which can then be matched against the project's registered Trusted Publishers during the verification process.
+In this case, we can see that the certificate binds a public key to an identity (``https://github.com/trailofbits/pypi-attestation-models/.github/workflows/release.yml@refs/tags/v0.0.4a2``), which is verified against the project's registered Trusted Publishers at upload time.

 Envelope
 ^^^^^^^^